huangciyin/rxBus/README.md

       private List<String> codes;
     }

 Ok, maybe you have notice an annotation of `@MessageType`, this annotation indicate a message type.
-We could get type of object with method `instanceOf` in java, this is not work in  week language. so we wrap message add a field of string which indicate message type.
+We could get type of object with method `instanceOf` in java, it doesn't work in week language. so we wrap message with adding a field of string which indicate message type.
 You could get this type by `rxMessage.getMessageType();` in java.

-In js, you should get message type explicitly by `message.__MSG_TYPE__`.
-Yes, field of `__MSG_TYPE__` be added by mod for tell from type of message.
+In javascipt, you could get message type explicitly by `message.__MSG_TYPE__`.
+Yes, field of `__MSG_TYPE__` be added by mod for distinguish type from message.

-Ok, next, you could invoke rxBus send Object as you wish. there is a example which include all the situation.
+Ok, next, you could invoke rxBus send Object as you wish. there is a example which include all cases.
 [RxEventBusExample](https://github.com/stream1984/rxBus/blob/master/src/test/java/me/streamis/rxbus/test/RxEventBusTest.java)